Enterprise Project Sponsors Add Suite of Transformation Initiatives

 Global Healthcare Exchange (GHX) for Campus

-The university will implement Global Healthcare Exchange (GHX) as the campus marketplace for procurement.
+The university will implement Global Healthcare Exchange (GHX) to be know as Buckeye Buy for procurement.
 GHX is already being implemented at the Wexner Medical Center for select supply chain operations.

 GHX is a world-class, cloud-based supply chain system.
 It will provide an Amazon-like shopping experience for both campus and the Wexner Medical Center, and the university will gain efficiencies through a standard procurement tool and process.